 The building is important to fascilitate guests and visiting researchers within the Institute´s research areas.

 As the main building the annex is fully financed by the Aage V. Jensen Charity Foundations.
 The 850-m2 two-story building is designed as a smaller-scale copy of the main building.

-In addition, Greenland Institute of Natural Resources controls the "Biologist Station" in Nuuk.
+In addition, Greenland Institute of Natural Resources controls the “Biologist Station” in Nuuk.
 The Biologist Station used to function as laboratory, storage room, and housing for biologists stationed from the Greenland Fisheries Research.
-Today, it serves as official residence for the Director of the Institute, and it contains furnished guest rooms for students and visiting biologists.
+Today, it serves as official residence for the Director of the Institute.